ctb/titus-blog/src/2016-what-is-open-science.rst

 faculty who are confused about formatting and tone and are looking for examples of successful (or unsuccessful) grants.
-More recently, I have found that people are more than happy to skim my grants and tell me about work outside my field or unpublished work that bears on my proposal; with `my most recent proposal
+More recently, I have found that people are more than happy to skim my grants and tell me about work outside my field or even unpublished work that bears on my proposal; with `my most recent proposal
 <http://ivory.idyll.org/blog/2016-mybinder-workshop-proposal.html>`__,
 I discovered a number of potential collaborators within 24 hours of